Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Intrinsic and extrinsic bias evaluations

 \subsection{Fine-tuned models}

-Finally, as fine-tuning of models became more commonplace, the divide between intrinsic and extrinsic has, by some, come to be defined by whether a task is performed before fine-tuning or after fine-tuning. \citet{ladhak2023pre} studied the relationship between upstream (``intrinsic”) and downstream (``extrinsic”) metrics in versions of BART \citep{lewis2020bart} and PEGASUS \citep{zhang2020pegasus} that were fine-tuned for text summarization.
+Finally, as fine-tuning of models became more commonplace, the divide between intrinsic and extrinsic has, by some, come to be defined by whether a task is performed before or after fine-tuning. \citet{ladhak2023pre} studied the relationship between upstream (``intrinsic'') and downstream (``extrinsic'') metrics in versions of BART \citep{lewis2020bart} and PEGASUS \citep{zhang2020pegasus} that were fine-tuned for text summarization.
 The upstream metric was based on the pre-trained base model's ability to correctly state a person's nationality when prompted with \textit{\mbox{\textless name\textgreater} is a citizen of}.
 The downstream task was based on perturbed descriptions of individuals, which replaced the name of a person of one nationality with the name of a person of another nationality.

-In the upstream-downstream paradigm used in these papers, even benchmarks that were clearly extrinsic before, such as BBQ, can now be considered intrinsic if the evaluations are run prior to fine-tuning.
-However, it may be difficult to apply this paradigm to modern LLM use cases in which fine-tuning is no longer as common; instead, models are often used either out-of-the-box, with a system prompt (i.e., a prompt prepended to all user prompts), or with in-context learning (i.e., task-specific examples and explanations in the user prompt).
+The downstream metric was the hallucination rate, defined as a model incorrectly summarizing the description by stating that the person was of the original nationality rather than the one in the new description.
+For example, a model hallucinates if the name of a Japanese person, ``Naoki Tsukahara,'' is inserted into the biography of a French person that mentions they are from France, but the model states that Naoki Tsukahara is from Japan.